top of page

 Now, Primrose Hill Studios reflects the best ideals of modern living.
 Vaulted ceilings and an abundance of natural light combine effortlessly with period features and modern fittings, creating a truly remarkable place to live.

 The studio is split over two levels, the ground floor providing the majority of the living space, including a large, open plan reception/kitchen and a bedroom.
-The mezzanine features a gallery space, currently used as a bedroom, with direct access to a flat roof.
+The mezzanine features a gallery space with direct access to a flat roof.

-The studios that make up the mews are quietly separated from the creative energy of Primrose Hill, and yet under half a mile from the open spaces of Primrose Hill & Regent’s Park, as well as the amenities of Regent’s Park Road.
+The studios that make up the mews are quietly separated from the creative energy of the area, and yet under 200m from the open spaces of Primrose Hill, and less than 400m from the amenities of Regent’s Park Road.

 Primrose Hill is one of central London’s prettiest villages, offering the perfect mixture of green open spaces, a thriving local community and wonderful local places to eat, enjoy a coffee and get together with friends.